jsafrane/scratch/csi-inline-volumes.md

 }
 ```

 * Whole `VolumeSource` is **copied** from `Pod` into `VolumeAttachment` by A/D controller.
-This allows extrnal CSI attacher to detach volumes for deleted pods
+This allows external CSI attacher to detach volumes for deleted pods without keeping any internal database of attached VolumeSources.
 * We provide validation that this `VolumeSource` contains only `CSIVolumeSource`.
-* This allows us to re-use `VolumeAttachment` for any other VolumeSource in the future.
+Using whole `VolumeSource` allows us to re-use `VolumeAttachment` for any other in-line volume in the future.
 * External CSI attacher processes either `PersistentVolumeName` or

 ### MountDevice/SetUp/TearDown/UnmountDevice